efechq/strapi-plugin-content-export-import/README.md

 ## How to test

-Create a single and collection type with:
+Create a single and collection type without draft modus and the following fields:
 - text
 - number
 - checkbox